Analytics. Every click, mapped in real time.

 What the analytics stack actually does

 Click counts and geo breakdowns are in every shortener.
-The capabilities below are where the ClickHouse-backed architecture makes a real difference.
+The capabilities below are where the columnar analytics store makes a real difference.

-Click events are ingested via Redpanda and written to ClickHouse by the click-ingester service.
-There is no sampling layer — a link with 10 clicks and a link with 10 million clicks use the same pipeline.
+Click events are ingested via our event stream and written to the analytics store by our ingestion service.
+There is no sampling layer - a link with 10 clicks and a link with 10 million clicks use the same pipeline.
 Retention is 90 days on Free, 12 months on Pro, 24 months on Business.
 Event schema fields include: click_id, link_id, workspace_id, occurred_at (UTC), country_iso2, region, city, device_type, os, browser, referrer_domain, utm_source, utm_medium, utm_campaign, utm_term, utm_content, and referer (full URL, nullable).
 The schema is public and versioned; changes get a migration guide.
-Event ingest lag is typically under 5 seconds from click to ClickHouse availability.
-If you've been using Bitly or Rebrandly and rely on 'total click count' as a KPI, you'll get the same numbers from Elido — plus the ability to query the raw events instead of just the counter.
+Event ingest lag is typically under 5 seconds from click to analytics availability.
+If you've been using Bitly or Rebrandly and rely on 'total click count' as a KPI, you'll get the same numbers from Elido - plus the ability to query the raw events instead of just the counter.

 Geo, device, referrer, and UTM breakdowns at the link level